Yandex Cloud

 }'

-Where hostSpecs is the array of new hosts.
+Where hostSpecs is an array of new hosts.
 Each array element contains the configuration for a single host and has the following structure:

 • zoneId: Availability zone.